terraref/documentation/manuscripts-and-authorship.md

     The right point to share your working draft and solicit co-authors is different for each manuscript, but in general:

    1.  sharing early drafts or figures allows for more effective co-author contribution.
 While ideally this would mean circulating the manuscript at a very early stage for opt-in to the entire network, it is acceptable and even typical to share early drafts or figures among a smaller group of core authors.
    2. circulating essentially complete manuscripts does not allow the opportunity for meaningful contribution from co-authors, and is discouraged.
 5. **Potential co-authors** should signal their intention to opt-in by responding by email to the lead author before the stated deadline.
 6. **Lead authors should** keep an email list of co-authors and **communicate regularly** about progress including sharing drafts of analyses, figures, and text as often as is productive and practical.
 7. **Lead authors should** circulate complete drafts among co-authors and consider comments and changes.
 Given the wide variety of ideas and suggestions provided on each TERRA REF paper, co-authors should recognize the final decisions belong to the lead author.
 8. **Final manuscripts should be reviewed and approved by each co-author before submission.**
 9. **All authors and co-authors should** fill out their contribution in the authorship rubric and attach it as supplementary material to any TERRA REF manuscript.
 Lead authors are responsible for ensuring consistency in credit given for contributions, and may alter co-author&#39;s entries in the table to do so.

-An easy way to manage the author table is with the TERRA REF authorship template https://goo.gl/Z7qv4L.
+  An easy way to manage the author table is with the [TERRA REF authorship workbook](https://goo.gl/Z7qv4L).

   Note that the last author position may be appropriate to assign in some cases.
 For example, this would be appropriate for advisors of lead authors who are graduate students or postdocs and for papers that two people worked very closely to produce.

 10. **The lead author should** carefully review the authorship contribution table to ensure that all authors have contributed at a level that warrants authorship and that contributions are consistently attributed among authors.
 Has each author made contributions in at least two areas in the authorship rubric?
 Did each author provide thoughtful, detailed feedback on the manuscript?
 Authors are encouraged to contact the TERRA REF PI (Mockler) or authorship committee (Jeff White, Geoff Morris, Todd Mockler, David LeBauer, Wasit Wulamu, Nadia Shakoor) about any confusion or conflicts.

----

 ## Contributions Warranting Co-authorship